grafana/alloy/docs/sources/tasks/migrate/from-operator.md

 > still considered experimental, but if you would like to try them, see the documentation for [loki.source.kubernetes][] and
 > [loki.source.podlogs][].

-These values are close to what the Operator currently deploys for logs:
+These values are close to what the Grafana Agent Operator deploys for logs:

 ```yaml
 alloy: